firzhan/email-services-repo/email-services/README.md

 - [~/.aws/config](https://github.com/firzhan/email-services-repo/blob/master/.aws/config) - Holds the configuration information

 Afterwards, the code could be checked out from following [location](https://github.com/firzhan/email-services-repo/tree/master/email-services).

+Before preceding with building the source, [application.yml] (https://github.com/firzhan/email-services-repo/blob/master/email-services/src/main/resources/application.yml) file should be updated with the relevant information such as information on queues, credentials for mail service providers etc ....

 The code could be built using the ```mvn clean install``` command.